The Slave Ship: Interpretations

-When guiltless blood shall penetrate the sky

-For Africa triumphs - his avenging rage

-No tears can soften, and no blood assuage.

-He smites the trembling waves, and at the shock

-Their fleets are dash'd upon a rock.

-He waves his flaming dart, and o'er their plains

-In mournful silence, Desolation reigns."Another interpretation maintains that the slave ship that jettisoned the slaves is not the one depicted in the distance, but that the viewer stands aboard the slave ship.
+Another interpretation maintains that the slave ship that jettisoned the slaves is not the one depicted in the distance, but that the viewer stands aboard the slave ship.
 The original title of the painting, Slavers Throwing overboard the Dead and Dying—Typhoon coming on, and the verses of Fallacies of Hope that it is paired with are telling indicators of the events leading up to the scene depicted in the piece.
-Accordingly, the context of the scene includes the arrival of a typhoon, provoking the captains of the Zong to "throw overboard / the dead and dying - ne'er heed their chains," as described in the poem.
-However, the actual depiction of the ensuing scene provides "ontological uncertainty," as the visible details are inconsistent with the supposed sequence of events.
+Accordingly, the context of the scene includes the arrival of a typhoon, provoking the captains of the Zong to "throw overboard / the dead and dying – ne'er heed their chains", as described in the poem.
+However, the actual depiction of the ensuing scene provides "ontological uncertainty", as the visible details are inconsistent with the supposed sequence of events.
 For instance, the drowning slaves lie at the forefront of the scene, while the slave ship depicted is off in the far distance.
 If this image is supposed to represent the scene directly following the captain overthrowing the dead and dying, which is supported by the title, poem, and observable metal chains still sitting atop the water's surface, this spatial positioning would not be feasible.
 Therefore, it would be logical that the viewer is actually aboard the slave ship.

 In addition, some viewers have argued that The Slave Ship actually represents Turner's reaction to the Industrial Revolution.
 The painting might be viewed as an allegory against the exploitation of slaves and other human labor in favor of machines and economic advancement, represented by the coming storm engulfing the cruel captain.
 However, the storm could also be viewed as a representation of nature's dominance over man and of the ultimate futility in trying to industrialize and advance society.